swethasays/bavaria-road-accidents-2024/README.md

 # Bavaria Traffic Accidents (2024) — SQL Portfolio Project
+*A SQL portfolio project exploring accident patterns in Bavaria using real government data (Unfallatlas 2024).*
 This project analyzes 2024 road accidents in Bavaria (Germany) using open government data.
 So far, the focus has been on **cleaning, enrichment, and preparing the dataset for SQL analysis**.